dataspike-io/MobileSDK-Flutter-iOS/README.md

 You should handle this callback to determine the next screen in your application (e.g. success, retry, or failure state after verification).

+## Setup After Cloning

+After cloning the Flutter repository, make sure to run flutter pub get inside DataspikeModule/dataspike_module/dataspike_module/, and then execute pod install in the iOS directory to properly resolve all dependencies.